B-IT-Projects-GmbH/open-calc/README.md

 # OpenCalc

-OpenCalc is an open-source calorie counting app that helps users track their daily calorie intake and maintain a healthy lifestyle.
+OpenCalc is an open-source ionic calorie counting app that helps users track their daily calorie intake and maintain a healthy lifestyle.

 ## Features